Mikel Obi begs Croatia not to rest players against Iceland

 Mikel Obi has called on Croatia to be professional in their last group game against Iceland.

-Ahmed Musa’s brace gave Nigeria a 2-0 win over Iceland in their second group D to register three points.
+Ahmed Musa’s brace gave Nigeria a 2-0 win over Iceland in their second group D game to register three points.

-The Super Eagles are now second in the group D following the victory and Iceland to maintain a possibility of making it to the round of 16.
+The Super Eagles are now second in group D following the victory against Iceland, to maintain the possibility of making it to the round of 16.

 Ahead of the last group game, Mikel has called on the Croatians to field a strong line up when they take on Iceland in their last group encounter.